acgis-remp0017/cnwi-data-cleaning/content/newfoundland.md

 The inconsistency with the 'Class' attribute was the real problem.
 In the end, several points could not be used because of this ambiguity.

+After combining the information from the various source files and filtering out points with inconsistent or incomplete attributes, 41 of the original 107 points remained; these are depicted in the map above, along with the points that could not be used in a ghostly colour.